taberdar/sampledata/README.md

 # sampledata
+Please refer to this repository if you use it

-# copyright A. Chisholm 2021
+Copyright A. Chisholm 2020-2021